Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Introduction

 \section{Introduction}

-In his fundamental paper of 1881, H. Poincar\'e (see \cite{Poi}) introduced an invariant of topological conjugation for homeomorphisms of the unit circle
+In 1885, H. Poincar\'e (see \cite{Poi}) introduced an invariant of topological conjugation for homeomorphisms of the unit circle which are isotopic to the identity:

 called the \textsf{rotation number} of $f$.
-He then proved a remarkable topological classification theorem for the dynamics of any orientation--preserving homeomorphism $f\in \Homeo_+(\UC)$: $f$ has a periodic orbit if and only $\rho(f)$ is rational.
-If the rotation number $\rho(f)$ is irrational, then $f$ is semiconjugate to an irrational rotation $R_{\rho(f)}$.
+He then proved a remarkable topological classification theorem for the dynamics of any orientation preserving homeomorphism $f\in \Homeo_+(\UC)$: $f$ has a periodic orbit if and only $\rho(f)=e^{2\pi{i}\frac{p}{q}}, p,q\in\Z$ (\ie the rotation number is rational).
+If the rotation number is of the form $\rho(f)=e^{2\pi{i}\alpha}$ with $\alpha$ irrational then $f$ is semiconjugate to the irrational rotation $R_{\rho(f)}\,$, $z\mapsto{\rho(f)z}$.
 The semiconjugacy is actually a conjugacy if the orbits of $f$ are dense.
-This work was continued by A. Denjoy in 1932 (see \cite{Den}) who, among other things, showed that if $f$ is a diffeomorphism with irrational rotation number whose derivative has bounded variation, then $f$ is conjugated to the rotation $R_{\rho(f)}$.
+This work was continued by A. Denjoy in 1932 (see \cite{Den}) who, among other things, showed that if $f$ is a diffeomorphism with irrational rotation number and its derivative has bounded variation then $f$ is conjugated to the rotation $R_{\rho(f)}$.
 In $1965$, V.I.
-Arnold (see \cite{Arn1}) solved the conjugacy problem when the diffeomorphism is real analytic and close to a rotation, by introducing a diophantine condition.
-An important issue is the existence of a differentiable conjugacy where Michael Herman made so many important contributions (see \cite{Her}).
+Arnold (see \cite{Arn1}) solved the conjugation problem when the diffeomorphism is real analytic and close to a rotation, by introducing a Diophantine condition.
+An important issue is the existence of a differentiable conjugacy where M. Herman made so many important contributions (see \cite{Her}).

 Further developments of this theory have been one of the most fruitful subjects in dynamical systems, as shown by the works of A.N.
 Kolmogorov, V.I.
 Arnold, J. Moser, M.R.
 Herman, A.D.
 Brjuno, J.C.
 Yoccoz, among others (see \cite{Kol},\cite{Arn2},\cite{Mos},\cite{Brj1,Brj2}, \cite{Yoc}; see also \cite{Ghys}, \cite{Her}, \cite{Nav}).